 - Rebalanced on the last business day of the month

-Investors need to know that the price of short-duration treasury ETFs will fluctuate slightly as monthly interest accrues and is paid out.
-With tiny expense ratios and daily liquidity, these funds are optimized for capital preservation.
+Investors should know that the price of short-duration Treasury ETFs will fluctuate slightly as monthly interest accrues and is paid out.
+With minimal expense ratios and daily liquidity, these funds are built for capital preservation above all else.

 Alternative Defensive Strategies: Yield Generation via Cash-Secured Puts